 Two buildings stand on the mountain.
 One keeps you warm and private.
-The other keeps the stories.
-Both are furnished in antiques a century old and more.
+The other — a frontier saloon and boarding house, built by the owner’s own hands — keeps the stories.
+Both pair genuine century-old antiques with real modern comfort.

-A home theater anchors the evenings, an extra-large screen for films and television when the weather draws everyone indoors and the mountains turn to silhouette.
-The furnishings are genuine antiques, a hundred years old and more — not reproductions, not a decorator’s idea of frontier, but the real thing, gathered and kept.
+A home theater with an extra-large screen anchors the evenings, for films when the weather draws everyone indoors and the mountains turn to silhouette.
+The rooms are a blend — genuine antiques, a hundred years old and more, set among real modern comforts.
+Character and convenience under one small roof, gathered and lived in rather than staged.

 Both buildings run entirely off-grid — solar power, a private well, on-site septic — so the mountain owes nothing to a utility line.
 And yet Starlink keeps the property connected at speed, which means seclusion without sacrifice: a place far enough away to feel like another century, close enough to run a life from.